jamesw986/rtl-workshop/README.md

 To run all tests run `pnpm run test`

 To run a single test file run `pnpm run test -- path/to/test`

+### Cypress Testing

+Remember to have the application running via `pnpm run server` prior to running Cypress tests

+#### Run headed

+Using a VNC viewer of your choice, head to the root directory of this repo and run `pnpm cypress open`

+#### Run headless

+From the root directory of this repo, run `pnpm cypress run`